Learning the Effect of Persuasion via Difference-In-Differences: The Case of the Backlash

-Here, $\bar \theta_L$ and $\bar{\theta}^{(r)}_L$ are natural estimands to focus on.
-They are conservative measures of APRT and R-APRT in general, while they are exactly equal to APRT and R-APRT under monotonicity.
-Also, they are easier parameters to estimate than $\bar\theta_L^*$ or $\bar{\theta}^{(r)}_L$, which depends on unknown objects in a nonsmooth way.
+Here, $\bar\theta^{(F)}_L$ and $\bar\theta^{(B)}_L$ are natural estimands to focus on.
+They are conservative measures of FPR and BPR in general, while they are exactly equal to FPR and BPR under monotonicity.
+Also, they are easier parameters to estimate than $\bar\theta^{(F)*}_L$ or $\bar\theta^{(B)*}_L$, which depends on unknown objects in a nonsmooth way.